⏱️ Estimated reading time: 5–6 minutes • 📅 Updated — Hyperforme Nutrition

 🍽️ Nutrition: Simple and Strategic

 - Protein: 1.6–2.2 g/kg/day.
-Consider protein shakes to help meet your target.
+Using protein shakes can help you consistently reach your target.

 🛌 Sleep: Your Legal Performance Enhancer

-- Avoid caffeine 6 to 8 hours before going to bed.
+- Avoid caffeine 6–8 hours before sleep.

 🏋️ Intelligent Training Principles

-- Technique should be prioritized over intensity.
+- Technique should always take priority over intensity.

 🧭 Hyperforme Action Plan